Oliver-Gross/Oliver-Gross.github.io/README.md

 ## Description
 The used model can give you a predicition based on your input and used features and gives you the accuracy of said prediction as well.
+As a input you need to define your Feature Matrix with the features you want to use, e.g.

+X = df[["MaxHR", "Oldpeak"]]#Feature Matrix

 ## Licensing, Authors, Acknowledgements
 Acknowledgements<br>